-The information discussed above is based on an assumed public offering price of \$1.98, is illustrative only and will change based on actual pricing and other terms in this offering determined at pricing.
-The table and calculations set forth above are based on the number of shares of common stock outstanding as of September 30, 2017 and exclude:
+The information discussed above is based on an assumed public offering price of \$0.61, is illustrative only and will change based on actual pricing and other terms in this offering determined at pricing.
+The table and calculations set forth above are based on the number of shares of common stock outstanding as of June 30, 2019 and excludes the shares of common stock that may be issued under the warrants to be issued in this offering and also excludes:

-- 626,185 shares of common stock issuable upon exercise of options to purchase our common stock outstanding as of September 30, 2017 at a weighted average exercise price of \$17.93 per share; - 14,367 shares of common stock issuable upon vesting of restricted stock units as of September 30, 2017; - 393,300 shares of common stock issuable upon exercise of vested warrants outstanding as of September 30, 2017 pursuant to a private offering completed in July 2015 at a weighted average exercise price of \$39.80 per share; - 377,124 shares of common stock reserved as of September 30, 2017 for future issuance under our 2014 Stock Option and Incentive Plan; - 570,784 shares of common stock issuable upon exercise of warrants issued pursuant to the Securities Purchase Agreement we entered into with certain investors on July 3, 2017 (which warrants will become exercisable on January 7, 2018 at an exercise price of \$5.04 per share and expire on January 7, 2024); - 30,000 shares of common stock issuable upon exercise of immediately vested warrants issued to an investor relations consultant on September 12, 2017 at an exercise price of \$2.90 per share and which expire on September 11, 2024; and - shares of common stock issuable upon exercise of the warrants to be sold in this offering.
+- 2,446,082 of common stock issuable upon exercise of options to purchase our common stock outstanding as of June 30, 2019 at a weighted average exercise price of \$4.61 per share; - 63,773 shares of common stock reserved as of June 30, 2019 for future issuance under our 2018 Stock Option and Incentive Plan; - 570,784 shares of common stock issuable upon exercise of warrants issued pursuant to the Securities Purchase Agreement we entered into with certain investors on July 3, 2017 (which warrants became exercisable on January 7, 2018 at an exercise price of \$5.04 per share and expire on January 7, 2024); - 30,000 shares of common stock issuable upon exercise of immediately vested warrants issued to an investor relations consultant on September 12, 2017 at an exercise price of \$2.90 per share and which expire on September 11, 2024; and - 6,439,000 shares of common stock issuable upon exercise of vested Series A warrants outstanding as of June 30, 2019 pursuant to the Securities Purchase Agreement we entered into with certain investors on December 21, 2017 at an exercise price of \$2.25 per share and which expire on December 21, 2022.